-Starting with VMware Cloud Director 10.1, if the primary database service fails, you can enable VMware Cloud Director to perform an automatic failover to a new primary.
+If the primary database service fails, you can activate VMware Cloud Director to perform an automatic failover to a new primary.

 The automatic failover eliminates the need for an administrator to initiate the failover action if the primary database service fails to perform its functions for any reason.
 By default, the failover mode is set to manual.
 You can set the failover mode to automatic or manual by using the VMware Cloud Director appliance API.
 See the VMware Cloud Director Appliance API Schema Reference.